DavidRagone/BattleShip/README.md

   - read
   - write
   - increment

+This cache must also be able to complete atomic increment operations with the #increment method

 Currently the only such Cache::Store that I know of that does this is RedisStore.
 You can get this by using the (redis-rails